Towards a health data commons in LMICs

 FHIR has become the de facto standard for clinical information exchange in the healthcare sector, both for routine health data exchange11 and research settings12.
 The recently announced collaboration between HL7 International (the governing body of FHIR) and WHO exemplifies this trend.13 To date, however, the lion’s share of FHIR-related projects in LMICs focus on achieving openness and interoperability at the level of Point-of-Service systems.
 For example, the SMART on FHIR standard provides a consistent approach to security and data requirements for health applications and defines a workflow that an application can use to securely request access to data, and then receive and use that data.14

 Beyond the value of FHIR for Point-of-Service systems, we propose to adopt FHIR as the elementary standard for realizing the Shared Health Record (SHR) component that is specified in the OpenHIE framework.
-We envisage FHIR SHR data stations at the centre of the hourglass as the minimal standard for health data sharing.
+We envisage FHIR SHR data stations at the center of the hourglass as the minimal standard for health data sharing.
 Higher lying business services can access health data as is persisted in the FHIR SHR, while lower lying Point-of-Service systems can interact with the FHIR SHR to read, write and combine the shared health record.
-As the FHIR standard is extensible in itself, that is, data sets can be composed out of the 100 elementary building blocks15, the implementation and roll-out of this data stations can happen in a gradual manner.
-In the work presented here, we take the International Patient Summary (IPS) that consists of around 15 FHIR building blocks as the basis for the shared health record.16 As the use and reuse of health data grows, more data can be added to the FHIR SHR.
+As the FHIR standard is extensible in itself, that is, data sets can be composed out of the 100 elementary building blocks15, the implementation and roll-out of data stations can happen in a gradual manner.
+In the work presented here, we take the International Patient Summary (IPS) that consists of about 15 FHIR building blocks as the basis for the shared health record.16 As the use and reuse of health data grows, more data can be added to the FHIR SHR.

 Alignment with FAIR principles